dy/wavefont/readme.md

 ## Autoselect font-face

-To include multiple font-faces, use _unicode-range_ to scope characters and save bandwidth:
+To include multiple font-faces (for various ranges), use _unicode-range_ to scope characters and save bandwidth:

 ```css
 /* 0-10 */